Miami Marlins at San Diego Padres game preview

 Miami Marlins on FOX Sports Florida

-Straily faced the Padres twice last season and had a 2.77 ERA despite not getting a decision in either outing.
-He held San Diego to four runs in 13 innings, allowing 10 hits and three walks with 19 strikeouts.

-On April 22, 2017 against the Padres, Straily produced the 16th game in Marlins history of 10 or more strikeouts (14 in seven innings to be exact) without issuing a walk.
+Urena will be making his third career start against the Padres on Wednesday.
+And he hasn’t had much success against them, although he hasn’t faced San Diego since Aug.
+27, 2016.

+Urena is 0-2 against the Padres with a 4.22 ERA and a 1.33 WHIP.
+The Padres are hitting .293 against Urena, who has allowed six runs (five earned) to San Diego on 12 hits and two walks with eight strikeouts in 10 2/3 innings.
+Both those starts were in Miami.

-Ross has a 1-2 record with a 5.54 ERA in three career games (two starts) against the Marlins.
-He has given up nine runs (eight earned), 14 hits and four walks with 16 strikeouts in 13 innings.
-The Marlins have a .275 batting average against Ross, who has a 1.355 WHIP against the Marlins.
+Richard, 34, has a 3-2 record with a 2.79 ERA in six career starts against the Marlins with a 1.37 WHIP and a .283 opponents’ batting average.
+Against Miami, Richard has given up 12 runs on 43 hits and 10 walks with 29 strikeouts in 38 2/3 innings.

+Perhaps a more meaningful statistic to consider on Richard is his results inside and outside the National League West this season.

+In five starts against teams from outside the National League West this season, Richard has allowed 11 runs on 31 hits and five walks with 28 strikeouts in 37 innings, posting a 2.68 ERA and 0.97 WHIP.
+Richard has not allowed a home run outside the division.